AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-41/acsd-54324-graphql-requisition-lists-request-doesnt-consider-pagination-settings.md

 <u>Expected results</u>:

-* The number listed in page size should be returned in total_count not the total number of records.
+* The number listed as *page size* is returned in `total_count`, not the total number of records.
-* Also, the number of items should be same as the page size
+* The number of items is same as the *page size*.

+Therefore, in the example above, the value of the `total_count` field should show 4.

 <u>Actual results</u>:

-Total number of records is returned for total_count, even if page size is mentioned.
+The total number of records is returned under `total_count`, even if *page size* is mentioned.

+In the example above, the value of the `total_count` field shows 7, and the number of items also shows 7.

 ## Apply the patch